danja/evb/README.md

 ## Testing

-Unit tests are provided using Jasmine.
+Unit tests are provided using [Vitest](https://vitest.dev/).
 To run the tests:

 ```sh
 npm test